-We seek to create a portfolio that is primarily composed of first lien senior secured loans and select second lien loans by making investments generally in the range of \$1.0 million to \$4.0 million in privately owned, U.S.-based middle-market companies.
-Set forth below is a list of our ten largest investments as of December 31, 2021 and 2020, as well as the top ten industries in which we were invested as of December 31, 2021 and 2020, in each case calculated as a percentage of our total investments at fair value as of such dates.
+We seek to create a portfolio that is primarily composed of first lien senior secured loans and select unitranche and second lien loans by making investments generally in the range of \$1.0 million to \$5.0 million in privately owned, U.S.-based middle-market companies.
+Set forth below is a list of our ten largest investments as of December 31, 2022 and 2021, as well as the top ten industries in which we were invested as of December 31, 2022 and 2021, in each case calculated as a percentage of our total investments at fair value as of such dates.